Does Moissanite Pass a Diamond Tester? What You Should Know

 The answer depends on the type of tester:

 Thermal Diamond Testers: Many moissanite stones can trigger a “diamond” reading because moissanite conducts heat very well.
 This can make it appear as a diamond on simple testers.
-Learn more in Can Moissanite Pass as Diamond?
-What You Need to Know.
+Learn more in Can Moissanite Pass as Diamond?.

 Electrical Diamond Testers: More advanced testers or specific moissanite testers can accurately identify moissanite, distinguishing it from diamonds.